01 October 2020 - French Mortgage News | International Mortgage News | Partners News |

 French Property valuations

 The area where we see the most confusion, is regarding the loan-to-value that is now available to non-residents.
 Most banks will loan up to 80% against the net purchase price (not including the estate agent’s fees) but there are a few that will go up to 85% of the gross price.
 It is still possible to get a loan of 85% LTV but based on the bank’s valuation of the property, not the purchase price.
 Historically the valuation and the purchase price were rarely at odds, yet now we are seeing a few properties, typically those below €600k, receiving a lower-than-expected valuation.
 For these properties, the banks carry out a desktop valuation whereby they consider several factors including the age, location and size of the property and using a matrix (based on the official property sales prices issued by the Office of French Notaires for 2019) calculate what the price per square metre should be.
 They are currently reducing this figure by 10% regardless of where the property is located because they believe that property prices may fall by 5-10% in the next year or so.
+[Update 10/12/2020: this 10% reduction is no longer automatic and some banks have now got rid of this altogether as they are no longer predicting a fall in property prices in 2021].
 The impact of this is that some properties (often located in popular second-home areas that are unlikely to suffer a fall in house prices) are understandably still being sold at prices that have not considered this 5-10% fall and borrowers are therefore being offered loan amounts lower than what they had applied for.

 You have agreed to a purchase price of €300k and have applied for a mortgage at 85% LTV – a loan of €255k.
 The bank conducts a desktop valuation and also value it at €300k, but then apply the 10% reduction, reducing the valuation to €270k.
 The bank offers the mortgage at 85% of that valuation which is a loan of €229,500 – which requires you to find an additional €25,500 in cash.